-5.2.5 Biotic Sampling
+5.2.4 Biotic Sampling

-Biotic sampling (exclusive of vegetation) is authorized under a collector's permit issued by the New Mexico Department of Game and Fish and is performed in accordance with WP 02-EM1011, Biotic Sampling.
+Biotic sampling (wild fauna) is authorized under a collector's permit issued by the New Mexico Department of Game and Fish and is performed in accordance with WP 02-EM1011, Biotic Sampling.
+In addition, range cattle are collected when available and authorized by the rancher.
 Collection and analysis of biotic samples (e.g., quail, rabbits, beef/deer, javelina, and fish) accomplishes the following: